mbaumer/us_hep_funding/docs/_states/OR.md

 ## OR-01 -- Rep. Suzanne Bonamici (D) -- [Wikipedia](https://en.wikipedia.org/wiki/OR-01)
 ### Committees
 Suzanne Bonamici is the #4 Democrat on the House Committee on Science, Space, and Technology

+Suzanne Bonamici is the #4 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 Suzanne Bonamici is the #4 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education